montge/documents/README.md

 Notes:
   * E1-4 are deliverables required but not explicitly enumerated in the PWS.
   * Deliverable #’s have gaps.
 The following PWS deliverables were removed as redundant or out of scope per government determination: 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38
-  * There is a substantial difference in complexity between read-only and read-write models.
-Both VDM and MVDM models and packages will be delivered in two phases, with read coming first.
+  * There is a substantial difference in complexity between read-only (_VDM Read_, _MVDM Read_) and read-write (_VDM Full_, MVDM Full_) models and implementations.
+To write anything demands knowledge of rules that go beyond the demands of reading.
+As a result, both VDM and MVDM models and packages will be delivered in two phases, with read coming first.
+Deliverables #15, #18, #19, #25, #33 only require _VDM Read_; deliverables #28 and #36 need only rely on _MVDM Read_ - they will be implemented once basic Read access is available.

 ### Formats and Licenses of deliverable artifacts (PWS 8.2)